It Snows in Hell

-"It Snows in Hell" is a song from Finnish rock band Lordi's album The Arockalypse.
+"It Snows in Hell" is a song from the Finnish rock band Lordi's album The Arockalypse.
 The single was released in a standard jewel case and in a digipack by the Finnish Posti-company.
 For the single release, Lordi produced a new version which contains softer vocals which would ultimately replace the original on the special edition of The Arockalypse.
 The song charted at number 2 in Finland.